NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 ## Mapping search terms to the UMLS

 [MetaMap](https://metamap.nlm.nih.gov) was developed by NLM's [Lister Hill National Center for Biomedical Communications](https://lhncbc.nlm.nih.gov/) to improve medical text retrieval.
-Its linguistic techniques are built on a knowledge base engine that includes:
+Its linguistic techniques are built on a knowledge-base engine that includes:
 * Tokenization
 * Sentence boundary determination
 * Acronym/abbreviation identification